Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 |10||Commonwealth Advisory Group, Ltd. Find an Advisor||$368,904,545|| |

 How We Found the Top Financial Advisor Firms in Pittsburgh, Pennsylvania

-SmartAsset considered all U.S. Securities and Exchange Commission (SEC)-registered firms in Pittsburgh for our list of the top 10 Pittsburgh financial advisor firms.
-Once we’d compiled a list of the city’s registered, fiduciary financial advisor firms, we went through those firms and eliminated any that did not have clean records, did not management individual accounts or did not have financial planners on staff.
+SmartAsset considered all U.S. Securities and Exchange Commission (SEC)-registered firms in Pittsburgh.
+Once we’d compiled a list of the city’s registered, fiduciary financial advisor firms, we went through and eliminated any firms with a history of disciplinary issues; any that did not manage individual accounts; and any that did not have financial planners on staff.
 The remaining firms were then sorted according to assets under management (AUM).
-The first firm has the highest AUM while the last firm has the lowest AUM.

 Fort Pitt Capital Group, LLC

 Fort Pitt is a fee-based firm.
 The firm's founding partners, Michael Blehar and Theodore Bovard, are also licensed insurance agents and they write fixed annuities.
-Though they may earn commissions for acting as insurance agents and selling related products, they are required by their fiduciary duty to put their clients' best interests first.
+Though they may earn commissions for acting as insurance agents and selling related products to clients, they are required by their fiduciary duty to put their clients' best interests first.

 Fort Pitt Capital Group, LLC Background